msomji/SocialNetworkKata/README.md

 Social Networking Kata
 ----------------------

+- Install dependencies: `npm install`
+- Run tests: `npm run test`
+- Watch and run tests: `npm run watch`

+This implmentation of the socialNetwork currently has 3 layers:

+1. Service (UserService and PostService)
+   - Services delegate tasks and return formatted messages back to the caller

+2. Repository (postRepository, userRepository)
+   - layer between the core logic and the NetworkState (which would be a database in a real example)
+   - currently just a pure pass through

+3. NetworkState (this is similar to client-side state object in the flux framework)
+   - This is where all the system state is stored, each call updates or reads from the state object.

+**N.B** Unfortunately I didnt get to implement the socialNetwork.js where all the services would come togather and allow a user to go through these flows.

 Implement the core **domain logic** for a social networking application (similar to Twitter) satisfying the features below.

 ``` {.sourceCode .gherkin}